4 easy steps to becoming an accredited investor

 In the U.S. individual investors can become accredited, which simply means they meet the financial or professional criteria necessary to invest in certain asset classes.

-- Individual income of $200,000, or joint (with a spouse or partner) income of $300,000 for the two prior years, with the same anticipated in the current year
+- Income: Individual income of $200,000, or joint (with a spouse or partner) income of $300,000 for the two prior years, with the same anticipated in the current year

+- Exam: A Series 7, 65, or 82 in good standing.
 Both the Series 7 and Series 82 require sponsorship from a professional organization, but it’s possible to take the Series 65 on one’s own (with a comprehensive test prep book and hours of independent study, of course).

-What Opportunities are Open to Accredited Investors?
+What Investment Opportunities are Open to Accredited Investors?

 Accredited investors can access a variety of opportunities typically reserved for institutional and HNW investors, including: